 After an hour of appreciating the countryside and at roughly 150 km from Maun we saw a vehicle off the road against the game fence.
-The roads in Botswana are on a raised ‘berm’ roughly two metres higher than the surrounding landscape – which was as flat as anything you’ve ever seen.
+The roads in Botswana are on a raised ‘berm’ roughly two metres higher than the surrounding landscape – which is as flat as anything you will ever see.
 On either side of the road, there is a wide section (perhaps 50 metres wide) of cleared land.
 The vehicle was down the side of the road against the fence, bonnet up and one of them lying under the vehicle.

 He was extremely grateful to us for having bailed him out, as we had saved him about four hours of his time.
-We had lost some of our day, but were an experience richer.
-And expected to shake hands and be on our way while they transferred the towing bar to the other vehicle.
-However, he insisted that we come to his engineering shop in Maun where he would fill up our fuel tank, which I found a very generous offer, but I mentally filed it away as something that we couldn’t possibly accept.
+We had lost some of our day but were an experience richer.
+I expected to shake hands to be on our way while they transferred the towing bar to the other vehicle.
+However, he insisted that we come to his engineering shop in Maun where he would fill up our fuel tank, which I found a very generous offer, but mentally filed it away as something that we couldn’t possibly accept.

 On reaching Maun we were instructed by SA4x4 Rentals to go to the Midas automotive shop where we found ‘Mike’ (I can’t remember his real name) who would facilitate a repair.
 He made a few phone calls and told us to head for a garage in a remote industrial estate on the edge of town.

-We spent a lovely evening at the camping (once again all alone – which you can read about in the next blog) and the next morning backtracked to Maun to go and see about the ‘check engine’ light.
+We spent a lovely evening on the campsite (once again all alone – which you can read about in the next blog) and the next morning backtracked to Maun to go and see about the check-engine light.
 By now we had faith that the vehicle would keep running.